 We do this by:

 - Meeting regularly with WSU senior administration, including the president and provost, the WSU Board of Regents, and various University committees and councils.

 - Communicating with APs at all WSU locations about matters of interest, and in turn soliciting feedback, comments, and suggestions from APs.
 We want to hear your voice!

 - Fostering the idea that APAC can assist AP employees in transforming their work life at WSU.

 - Bringing relevant and effective professional development to AP staff through guest speakers, seminars, scholarships, events, workshops and grants.

 - Recognizing outstanding AP achievements with contribution awards.

 APAC is made up of 18 AP members.
-Council members represent a variety of areas including academic and managerial departments as well as WSU locations in Everett, Spokane, Tri-Cities, Vancouver, and Extension offices statewide.
+Council members represent a variety of areas including academic and managerial departments as well as WSU campuses in Everett, Spokane, Tri-Cities, Vancouver, and Extension offices statewide.
 Council members are appointed in the spring and serve a three-year term beginning in July.

 The Administrative Professional Advisory Council was established in 1998 with a goal to serve as a consultative body to central administration and establish a mechanism for APs to have a voice in University matters.
 The mission of the council is to discuss employment issues and promote communication among AP members.